European Commission & the Complaints against Google

 March 21, FairSearch statement: urging decisive action by the European Commission.

-March 25, mobile complaint 24: FairSearch files mobile complaint laying out Google’s anti-competitive strategy to dominate the mobile marketplace through its Android OS.
+March 25, complaint 1: FairSearch files mobile complaint laying out Google’s anti-competitive strategy to dominate the mobile marketplace through its Android OS.
 Becomes public April 9.

 April 3, first Google commitments: Google offers first package of commitments to address the preliminary competition concerns identified by the European Commission.